OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-a-package-to-an-azure-web-app/index_configurestep_(,2018.5).partial.md

 2. On the `Package` section of the step configuration page, select your `Package Feed` and `Package ID`

 3. On the `Azure` Section, select the `Azure Account` that you created in the previous step.
-Once you do this, the web apps in your subscription will populate the `Web App` dropdown list for you to pick the one you want to deploy to.
+Once you do this, the web apps in your subscription will populate the `Web App` drop-down list for you to pick the one you want to deploy to.

 For both the `Azure Account` and the `Web App` you can use [variable binding](/docs/projects/variables/variable-substitutions.md) to set their values.